 This is a double-edged sword, because while using a pickup system is way less hassle than using a microphone it can be hard to find an acoustic-electric guitar that retains an organic tone.
 Piezos have a tendency to sound a bit “quacky”, acoustic pickups tend to lose the rich overtones that define an acoustic guitars sound, and internal mics are prone to producing feedback at higher levels of volume.

 Choosing the best audio interface can be a daunting task.
-In this guide we’ll talk a bit about what you should look for in an entry level audio interface, example uses, and make 6 audio interface recommendations for your home or mobile studio in the $100 to $250 range.
+In this guide we’ll talk a bit about what you should look for in an audio interface, example uses, and make 5 audio interface recommendations for your home or mobile studio.

 One of the most important pieces of gear you can own if you’re an acoustic musician is an acoustic guitar preamp, a device which can dramatically change your tone for the better.